Horningsea Park, New South Wales: Population

-In the 2016 Census, there were 3,729 people in Horningsea Park.
-58.4% of people were born in Australia.
-The next most common countries of birth were Fiji 4.1%, Iraq 3.6% and Philippines 2.8%.
-48.6% of people spoke only English at home.
-Other languages spoken at home included Arabic 6.9%, Hindi 4.9%, Spanish 4.7%, Serbian 2.7% and Vietnamese 2.7%.
-The most common responses for religion were Catholic 33.9%, Islam 11.5%, No Religion 11.2%, Eastern Orthodox 6.6% and Anglican 6.6%.
+In the 2021 Census, there were 3,673 people in Horningsea Park.
+59.2% of people were born in Australia.
+The next most common countries of birth were Iraq 4.9%, Fiji 3.2%, and Philippines 2.4%.
+67.6% of people spoke only English at home.
+Other languages spoken at home included Arabic 9.2%, Spanish 4.4%, Hindi 3.7%, Serbian 2.4% and Vietnamese 3.6%.
+The most common responses for religion were Catholic 29.9%, Islam 15.2%, No Religion 13.9%, Eastern Orthodox 7.0% and Christian nfd 5.7%.

 Commercial area

 Carnes Hill Marketplace is a large shopping centre at the northern edge of the suburb.
 At the southern edge are the Trash and Treasure markets, a familiar landmark to passers by on Camden Valley Way.

 Schools

 There are two schools in Horningsea Park.
 The Holy Spirit Primary School is a Catholic school behind the Carnes Hill Marketplace.
 John Edmondson High School is a state high school on Horningsea Park Drive.